-IFPRI's revenue is primarily derived from cost-reimbursement-type grants and contracts, which are accounted for as are conditional contributions.
+IFPRI's revenue is primarily derived from cost-reimbursement-type grants and contracts, which meet the criteria for conditional contributions.
 Revenue is recognized when the barriers to recognition are met, generally over the grant period as related allowable expenses are incurred.
+Conditional grants and contract revenue is recognized as net assets without donor restrictions if no restrictions remain when the conditions are met.